Deal alert! Northwest, our favorite company, is forming

 Do I have to pay an annual fee for my LLC in West Virginia?

-Yes, you have to pay an annual LLC fee by filing a West Virginia LLC Annual Report every year.
-This is separate from the federal, state, and local taxes that you have to pay.
+Yes, all West Virginia LLCs have to pay an annual fee by filing a West Virginia LLC Annual Report every year.
+This is separate from the federal, state, and local taxes that you pay.

 The LLC Annual Report is filed with the West Virginia Secretary of State.
-It is not a tax paid to the West Virginia State Tax Department.
+It is not a tax paid to the West Virginia Tax Division.

 The Annual Report for West Virginia LLCs costs $25 per year.
 This is paid every year for the life of your LLC.